pactus-project/PIPs/PIPs/pip-37.md

 ## Abstract

-This document proposes support for batch transactions.
-A batch transaction is a single transaction containing multiple payloads, all executed together.
+This proposal introduces support for batch transactions, enabling a single transaction to contain multiple payloads that are executed together.

 ## Motivation